 He who prolongs genuine friendship, will enjoy abundant wealth.
 What is

 sown in his field will flourish.
 The fruit of that which is sown he enjoys.

-He who carries on genuine friendship, should he fall from a precipice or
+He who carries on genuine friendship, should he fall from a precipice,

-mountain or tree, he will be protected and will not be seriously harmed.
+or a tree, then he will be protected, and will not be seriously harmed.

 He who preserves genuine friendship cannot be overthrown by enemies even

-as the deep-rooted banyan tree cannot be overthrown by the gust of wind.
+banyan tree cannot be overthrown by the gust of

 These ten gathas (stanzas) recounting the beneficial effects of friendship,